nknowlton/blog/_posts/2017-08-08-contributing.md

 requests such as adding a note to the NEWS commonly forgotten?
 If you can handle these things _before_ the reviewer even sees your code is greatly reduces the friction in merging your changes.

+### Write good commit messages ###

+Chris Beams has a great article on [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/).
+If there was one thing apart from the code itself that effects how maintainers see your contribution the commit message is it.
+A properly formatted message is a huge indicator of high quality acceptable code.

 ### Make your changes as _small_ as possible ###